Josh-Gotro/practice-objects-and-arrays/hasketball.md

 ## Step 2: Building functions

 At this point, you're where you were with earlier labs.
 You were given a nested data structure and then needed to process it to product _insights_.
-Since you have a thorough understanding of the nested data structure (you wrote it, after all), we don't need to review things like using `pp` to "pretty-print" the nested data structure.
-We can pick up on our process from where we need to start processing the nested data structure into _insights_.

 1. Ensure you can read data out of the nested data structure with simple, basic `[]` calls